Site Map

 -------------------------------------------------------------

-"Old Blue" (LBL)
+"Old Blue"

-In fact, it's so not country, I wouldn't be surprised if
+In fact, it's so not country, I wouldn't be surprised if Alabama and Garth Brooks didn't get into a bidding

-Alabama and Garth Brooks didn't get into a bidding war for their chance to do more pop music.
+war for their chance to do more pop music.
 Yes, the song is that strong.
-If I had the chance to pitch it to Alabama as the one favor I could ever ask of them, I would do it, and I would most likely succeed with it.
+If I had the chance to pitch it to

-For the less cynical non-country fan listening to this song, it kinda conjures up The Doobie Brothers.
 It's freewheeling, it's pretty fun, and runs out like a five minute saga that doesn't clutter yer head with anything heavy.

-Standout performances in the song for me included vocals (although they could have stood less effects but it does maintain a very Ted sound) and keyboards (including an excellent organ part in addition to tasty piano).
-Nice drumming and highly capable guitar round out this five minute song.
+but it does maintain a very Ted sound) and keyboards (including an excellent organ part in addition t

 Songs like this scare me.
 Are there more of these out there?!
-How many more potential hits aren't we getting a chance to listen to?
+How many

 I am not being trite or sucking up to Ted.
-But if I were in a position to pitch this song within the country genre as Ted imagines it, I would go straight to
+But if I were in a position to pitch this song within the country genre as

-Alabama with it.
-It's right up their alley, and in the past, they have expressed interest in receiving this type of song.
+they have expressed interest in receiving this type of song.
 Very strong song.

 -------------------------------------------------------------

-"Superman Fan" MP3 [high quality] (LBL)
+"Superman Fan"

 This is a cute song with a fresh lyric theme.
 The melody is catchy and well written with a catchy hook.
-Good song structure with solid transitions and turnarounds between sections.
-The lyrics are honest - First line makes me want to hear more, a solid country song.
-Good luck to you.

 -------------------------------------------------------------

-"Ready For You" MP3 [high quality]
+"Ready For You"

 Powerful vocals here on this opener.
 Good solid chorus also.
-T Very good musicianship and good sectional contrast also.
-Good solid rhythmic intro to the second song.
-Again, though, it has a definite blues feeling to it.
-Chorus is a listener's dream--melodic and easy to remember. nice work.
+T Very good musicianship and good

 A Ted's Brain?
-Production Copyright (c) 2003 - 2005 Ted Lehman (ASCAP)
+Production Copyright (c) 2003 - 2017 Ted Lehman (ASCAP)

 A Division of Ted's Promotions Inc.